 Within the past 10 years, Manning & Napier has not undergone any disciplinary events that would be material to an evaluation of the firm’s business practices.
 For the latest details, you can access the firm's Form ADV on the official website of the Securities & Exchange Commission (SEC).

 Manning & Napier is affiliated with other financial institutions and serves as an investment advisor to the Manning & Napier Fund.
 Potential conflicts of interest may result.
 But the firm whose co-founder is partly behind the requirement that FINRA-registered firms must put clients' interests first also has the fiduciary duty to put clients' interests before its own.

 Tips for Finding the Right Financial Advisor

 - Talk to at least three candidates before choosing one.
 This way you'll have enough context about fees and investment strategies to make an informed decision.
-If you need help finding three suitable advisors, use our advisor matching tool.
-It links you with up to three professionals who serve your area based on your individual needs.
+If you need help finding advisors, use our free matching tool.
+It connects you with up to three vetted professionals who serve your area.
 Get started now.